Should IRS Form 990 filings be made public by Exempt Organizations?

 Purpose of making the Form 990 public

-The information in the form is useful for both the public and any individual who researches an organization to know about its mission, program's accomplishments, and finances.
+The information in the form is useful for the public and any individual who researches an organization to know about its mission, program accomplishments, and finances.

-It also provides an option for people and other donors who are interested to support a particular organization by evaluating them based on the accomplishments done by the organization.
+It also provides an option for people and other donors interested in supporting a particular organization by evaluating them based on its accomplishments done by the organization.

 Where to view an Organization's 990 Form

 You can search for a nonprofit organization's Form 990 with the IRS.
 However, many nonprofit organizations make their information return public either through a website post, formal notice, or upon request.
-You can also view them at Guidestar, an organization that provides information about nonprofits.
+You can also view them at Guidestar, which provides information about nonprofits.